Azure/Industrial-IoT/docs/tutorials/tut-discover-assets.md

    ![Scan on](../media/eng-tool-discovery-on.png)

-   When the scan complets you can click on the discovery module (in this case "wingat-bnifrqs_module_discoverer) and see the Endpoints belonging to the discovererd servers.
+   When the scan complets you can click on the discovery module (in this case "wingat-bnifrqs_module_discoverer) and see the Endpoints belonging to the discovered servers.

    ![Specific Endpoints](../media/eng-tool-discovery-endpoints.png)